In this paper, we’ll be highlighting wider trends in the industry and ways technology can help you meet any new challenge an opportunities head on.

 One sure-fire way to soften the blow of the potential loss of a large portion of your EU workforce is to simply employ a greater number of British employees, but that’s easier said than done – thanks to negative attitudes of the industry amongst the public.

-Improving the attractiveness of FM roles would likely require a combination of increased pay, improved employment conditions and significant changes in job role – hinting towards a more professional FM industry.
+Improving the attractiveness of Facilities Management roles would likely require a combination of increased pay, improved employment conditions and significant changes in job role – hinting towards a more professional Facilities Management industry.

-FM employers are already beginning to take note and nearly 20% said they planned on investing more money in training and upskilling, recruiting more apprentices or trying to hire more UK-born graduates.
-15% of FMs said trying to professionalise the industry is their biggest challenge
+Facilities Management employers are already beginning to take note and nearly 20% said they planned on investing more money in training and upskilling, recruiting more apprentices or trying to hire more UK-born graduates.
+15% said trying to professionalise the industry is their biggest challenge

-This transition of FM roles from job to career won’t be easy though and 15% of facility managers say that trying to professionalise the industry was the biggest challenge they faced.
+This transition of Facilities Management roles from job to career won’t be easy though and 15% of facility managers say that trying to professionalise the industry was the biggest challenge they faced.

-One thing that is helping to legitimise careers in the FM industry is the increasing amount of technology being used, for example: Building Information Modelling (BIM), Customer Management Systems (CMS) and technologies used creatively together with the Internet of Things, such as security drones.
+One thing that is helping to legitimise careers in the Facilities Management industry is the increasing amount of technology being used, for example: Building Information Modelling (BIM), Customer Management Systems (CMS) and technologies used creatively together with the Internet of Things, such as security drones.

 These things are becoming a significant draw for millennial workers, 59% of whom said that using state-of-the art technology was important to them when considering a job